maxhbr/LDBcollector/md/ISC.md

                             },
                             {
                                 "_id": "actions/7",
-                                "name": "Use the object code generated from the modified source code", "description": ""
+                                "name": "Use the object code generated from the modified source code" },
-                            },
                             {
                                 "_id": "actions/8",
-                                "name": "Use binaries generated from modified source code", "description": ""
+                                "name": "Use binaries generated from modified source code" },
-                            },
                             {
                                 "_id": "actions/84",